I Hate My Job; Bagelmania

 Beatles????
 Well, yes.
 The traveling show BEATLE MANIA was being presented that nite at the local stadium.
 The Slyme show was billed as BAGELMANIA - "Bagels, Bagels, Bagels....
 All you need are Bagels...
 Bagels are all you need" Get the picture?
 After Bagelmania almost all Slyme shows were centred around some theme.
 Bagelmania remains one of the more interesting Slyme shows mainly as it was preserved on videotape by Allen Henry.
 A such the machinations or the live performance can be scrutinized.

 The show begins with the obligatory "Piss-eyed Sleazoid" counted in and performed as the band bursts through a wall of unprinted newspaper assembled that afternoon.
-(The unprinted newsprint had originated in Australia, but that's another story.)
-The band meanders through the sets.
+(See Video) The band meanders through the sets.
 A bag of bagels is tossed over the crowd and then the real perversion sets in during "Devils Out" .. the TV Preacher routine which at this time culminates in a communion bagels and beer presided over by the reverends Roscoe and Groon.

 Bagelmania also marked another milestone.
 At $6.66, and with only about 200 sold, the band was still in the hole to shareholders - notably No Moniker, who was finally paid off, after the passing of nearly a year, from the proceeds of the gig!
 Oh yes and one last thing: Bob Joy, a local actor of some renown who had been with the comedy group CODCO, and had gone to the USA to seek his fortune (you can see him in DESPERATELY SEEKING SUSAN as Madonna's boyfriend, and in ATLANTIC CITY, among others) showed up in town and ended up singing several of his own compositions with members of Da Slyme backing him.